-(3-3-4)This is an introductory course which will include material from mechanics, thermodynamics, and waves.
+This is an introductory course which will include material from mechanics, thermodynamics, and waves.
 Calculus will be used.
 Laboratory exercises supplement the lecture material.
 Students receiving credit for PHYS 2211K cannot receive credit for PHYS 1111K.
-Cannot be used with PHSC 1011 to satisfy Area D. Prerequisite: MATH 1151.
-Offered: Fall optics, and modern physics.
-Elementary algebra and trigonometry will be used.
-Laboratory exercises supplement the lecture material.
-Students receiving credit
+Cannot be used with PHSC 1011 to satisfy Area D.

+Prerequisite: MATH 1151.
+Offered Fall

-PHYS 2212K Principles of Physics II (3-3-4)This is an introductory course which will include material from electromagnetism. optics, and modern physics.
+PHYS 2212K Principles of Physics II

+(3-3-4)This is an introductory course which will include material from electromagnetism, optics, and modern physics.
 Calculus will be used.
 Laboratory exercises supplement the lecture material.
 Students receiving credit for PHYS 2212K cannot receive credit for PHYS 1112K.
 Prerequisite: PHYS 2211K.
+Offered: Spring.